The BluFax Concept

 Suitable for use with a variety of modes.
 Because Bluetooth devices are generally associated with individuals, BluFAX can collect data for pedestrians, or for any vehicles occupied by individuals carrying Bluetooth-enabled devices.

 Minimal impact on personal privacy.
 BluFAX offers greater personal privacy than currently available with automated toll tag tracking, license plate surveys or cellular telephone probes.
 There is no user account database in existence today that is associated with Bluetooth addresses.
+BluFAX sensors can be configured to encrypt Mac IDs before they are stored on-board the device or transmitted to a server for processing.

 An open protocol that is applicable globally.
 Cell phone and automated-toll tag data are only applicable to specific facilities, manufacturers or regions.
 The Traffax approach can be deployed worldwide, at any scale, on any transportation facility.